 Make sure everyone has access to food, a comfortable place to sit, and a good view of the movie.
-For this month's theme of kindness, we suggest that you watch the film Life of Pi.
-Feel free to show any movie that is appropriate for the audience and likely to spark a good conversation about kindness.
+We have suggested Up, but any age-appropriate movie that showcases kindness would work.

 ACTIVITY 3: CLEAN UP

 Make sure the space is completely clean after everyone has eaten.